eringrisham/eringrisham/README.md

 #### Here's a little more about me...
 - 😎  Before I became a software engineer, I was a TV News Producer & a Senior Pricing Analyst at a SaaS company
-- 🎓  I have a Broadcast Journalism degree from UT Austin, & a certificate in business
+- 🎓  I have a Broadcast Journalism degree & a Business Certificate from UT Austin 🤘🏼
 - 🏃🏼‍♀️  I started coding in 2020, then fully committed to the career path the following year
 - 💖  I quickly fell in love with problem-solving & creating beautiful, user-friendly experiences
 - ♿️  My work at Qualtrics involved implementing accessibility for our survey data dashboards